UndernetIRC/ircu2/tests/readme.txt

 Following the variable definitions is usually one or more "connect" statements.
 These have the syntax:
-	connect <tag> <nickname> <username> <server:port> :<Real Name or GECOS>
+	connect <tag[:ip[:port]]> <nickname> <username> <server:port> :<Real Name or GECOS>
 This creates a client and starts a connection to an IRC server.
-The tag is used to issue commands for that client in the rest of the file.
+The tag is used to issue commands for that client in the rest of the file, and may be followed by a colon, an IP address, and an optional colon and port number.
 The remaining fields have their usual meanings for IRC.

 A number of IRC commands are supported natively, including:
 	:<tag> join <channel>